K-Scorpio/scorpiosec/content/en/posts/post9.md

 ## 3. What is the SSID of the WAP he connected to?

->An SSID, which stands for **Service Set Identifier**, is essentially the name of your Wi-Fi network.
-It's the public identifier that your wireless router broadcasts to announce its presence and allow nearby devices to connect.
+>An SSID, which stands for **Service Set Identifier**, is essentially the name of a Wi-Fi network.
+It's the public identifier that a wireless router broadcasts to announce its presence and allow nearby devices to connect.

 Keep zooming in on the location marked on the map and you will see the word `UnileverWiFi` above the BSSID you entered earlier, which is the correct answer for this question.